 Parents who want to donate their baby’s cord blood can find answers to many of their questions on this page.

-Donating cord blood for public use or storing it for your family's private use is a personal decision.
+Donating cord blood for public use or storing it for your family's private use is a personal choice.
 The umbilical cord and placenta are usually thrown away after the baby is born—unless the parents want to have the blood left in the umbilical cord and placenta collected.
 Choices may include:

 For more information to help you make an informed decision, see Options for Umbilical Cord Blood Banking and Donation.

 The registry of the C.W.
 Bill Young Cell Transplantation Program (also called the Be The Match Registry®) is focused on building an inventory of high-quality cord blood units that are from diverse racial and ethnic backgrounds.
 When a donated cord blood unit meets the standards for transplant, it will be tissue typed, frozen and stored in a liquid nitrogen freezer at a public cord blood bank.
 The cord blood unit is then listed on the registry, where it is available for searching patients.

 Some transplant standards for donated cord blood are:

 Not all cord blood units collected meet standards for transplant.
-Frequently, cord blood is not stored because there are not enough blood-forming cells or the processing time is over the time limit.
+Frequently, cord blood is not stored because there are not enough blood-forming cells or it took too long to be delivered to the cord blood bank for processing.
 Collected cord blood that does not meet standards for transplant may be used for research or thrown away.
 Cord blood will only be used for research with the parents’ permission.

-If you decide to donate your baby's umbilical cord blood, a representative from the public cord blood bank who works with your hospital will ask you questions to make sure you are eligible to donate.
-The information you give is used to ensure your blood is free from infectious diseases that can be transferred to another person.
+If you decide to donate your baby's umbilical cord blood, a public cord blood bank staff who works with your hospital will ask you questions to make sure you can donate.
+The answers you give are used to make sure your blood is free from infectious diseases that can be given to another person.
 You can usually donate if you are:

 For basic donation guidelines, see Learn if You Can Donate Cord Blood.